joeysumi/slack-events-handler/README.md

 A serverless app that receives notifications from Slack's Events API.
 It figures out what image file was added on the Slack channel and imports it to an SFTP server gallery.

+### !!
+Note
+* I have been deploying this code on Google Cloud Function and therefore main.py is setup a particular way for GCF
-Unfortunately at this time there is no universal Slack app to go with this code.
+* Unfortunately at this time there is no universal Slack app to go with this code.
 You will have to create your own Slack app (instructions below)

 ## Setup